thinkbigthings/seebie/server/README.md

 integration tests run with "gradle intTest"
-The task automatically launches the database and web servers The jar has to have already been built for the test to work so running with "gradle clean build intTest" should work well.
+The task automatically launches the database and web servers The jar has to have already been built for the int test to work so running with "gradle clean build intTest" should work well.

 ## Database